top of page

 AEES Committees

-AEES is committed to advancing the discipline of ecological engineering and strengthening the society.
+AEES is committed to advancing the discipline of ecological engineering and strengthening the Society.
 One of the many ways members can become involved in the organization and help broaden its reach is by joining one of the society's seven committees.
 Each committee has a unique focus and is currently chaired by a long-standing member.
 Joining a committee at any time of the year is strongly encouraged.
 Please contact the Committee Chair if you are interested in joining or would like to receive more information.

 Committee Co-Chairs: